 Special Opportunities in Geography

-Undergraduate majors are welcomed and encouraged to attend the department’s weekly seminar on Friday afternoons at 3:30 pm.
-Majors can also apply to become peer advisors in geography; we have two peer advisors each year.
+Undergraduate majors are welcomed and encouraged to attend the department's weekly seminar on most Friday afternoons at 3:30 pm.
+Majors can also apply to become peer advisors in geography; two peer advisors are appointed each year.
 We host several events each year for undergraduates.

-The department offers three experiential education courses: GEOG 293 Internship, 419 Field Methods in Physical Geography, and 452 Mobile Geographies.
+The department offers three experiential education courses: GEOG 293 Internship, GEOG 419 Field Methods in Physical Geography, and GEOG 452 Mobile Geographies.

 Opportunities for independent study and research are available with many of the department's faculty.
 Students interested in these opportunities take GEOG 296 with the sponsoring faculty member.
 For more information, contact the individual faculty member or the director of undergraduate studies.

 Experiences with other cultures and environments are important to a sound background in geography, and thus the department strongly encourages a study abroad experience.
 Geography is one of five departments offering a joint degree in conjunction with the National University of Singapore (NUS).
 Students in that program will spend one or two years studying geography at NUS, and their diploma will be jointly granted by both universities.
-The department also participates in a junior-year exchange program with Kings College London and coordinates the Oaxaca Summer Abroad Program.
+The department also participates in a junior-year exchange program with Kings College London.
 Many other study abroad programs combine well with a major in geography.